Countdown, 2017, single-channel video installation.

 In Countdown, a flashing 3-digit numeric sequence continually counts down:

 5 5 5 — 4 4 4 — 3 3 3 — 2 2 2 — 1 1 1

 The timing of each flashing digit is slightly off-set from the others (59, 60, & 61 beats per

 minute).
 This forms a slow, cyclical, and modulated pattern that drifts in-and-out of

 sync over the span of five minutes.
 This migration of quasi-coordinates provides an odd

 mixture of sensations and recollections.
-The encounter simulates the anticipation and anxiety
+The encounter simulates the anticipation and

-of an unfolding event.
+the coordinated timing of an unfolding event.